takuya0311/Pocket/README.md

 # Pocket
-2D Game engin using SDL2
+2D Game engine.
+Using SDL2 for windowing, rendering, event / input handling, but building anything else from scrath.